omer-anzar/PyOpenGl-Window-Structure/README.md

 ```
 C:\Windows
 ```
-NOTE:- Download the win32 `.whl` file if you're using the 32-bit operating system
+NOTE:- Download the PyOpenGL win32 `.whl` file if you're using the 32-bit operating system

 ## How to run
 In `Python Code Folder`, there are two files, `PyQtWindow` which is considered the main file which runs and opens the program.